University of Wisconsin River Falls : Green Communications

 At the University of Wisconsin River Falls (UWRF), the term “sustainability” is more than just a buzzword; it’s a concept the university puts into practice in numerous ways on a daily basis.
 The goal is set out specifically in UWRF’s strategic plan—“Model Sustainability Principles”—which says, “UWRF will model and champion the principles of sustainable community development.”

 When the university opened a $34 million state-of-the-art student center, officials wanted the facility to serve as a flagship for UWRF’s comprehensive green initiative.
-Visix’s AxisTV digital signage software helped the university meet that goal in a very concrete way.
+A university digital signage system powered by Visix’s AxisTV digital signage software helped them meet that goal in a very concrete way.

 In the past, the university’s numerous student groups relied heavily on paper-based communication, utilizing posters and large-scale sheets of paper to relay their plans and announcements, explains Nick Anders, the assistant director of UWRF’s University Center.
 The real challenge then, at the new student center, was to “find a method such as (green) digital signage that would allow autonomy for student groups in terms of getting their message out while at the same time fitting the sustainability profile of the building and the university as a whole,” says Anders.